Haroenv/blog/_posts/2025-11-01-la-diagonal-de-espana.md

 {% include image.html zoomable=true img="2-photo-of-me.jpg" alt="A cyclist with their bike standing at a mountain viewpoint, with dramatic cliffs and valleys of the Sierra de Villuercas in the background under a blue sky." caption="Challenge completed: getting a stranger to take my photo at a Sierra de Villuercas viewpoint" %}

 Once the main mountain range is over and I enter the Castilla la Mancha region, I rejoin this same old train line.
-However, it's is now called the Via Verde de la Jara.
+However, it's now called the Via Verde de la Jara.
 It's technically closed according to the [website](https://viasverdes.com/itinerarios/la-jara/).
 I don't really see why they did that, as it's perfectly rideable, despite it mostly being broken asphalt and gravel.
 I guess you need to be careful of the potholes though.
 Again, this looks really beautiful here, with bridges and tunnels along the way to keep it all interesting.

 {% include image.html zoomable=true img="2-la-jara-path.jpg" alt="A gravel and broken asphalt path following an old train line through scenic countryside.
 The Via Verde de la Jara winds through hills with vegetation on both sides." caption="Following the Via Verde de la Jara: 30km of beautiful old train line" %}